wahanda-testing/grid-drivers/README.md

 ###----- Steps to set-up full grid with android and ios support -----###

-1. Create an emulator if one doesn't exist and start and stop it
+1. Create an emulator if one doesn't exist then start and stop it
 ```android avd```

 2. Assuming you cloned in ~/projects navigate to ```cd ~/projects/grid-drivers/```